-All families adopting from foster care through the State of Alaska and across the U.S. are required to have a positive, approved home study.
+All families adopting a child in states custody through the State of Alaska and across the U.S. are required to have a positive, approved home study.
 A home study is a comprehensive written assessment of your home by a trained home study writer.
 Biographical information, references, interviews with birth children, adoptive children and other family members, background checks, health and income statements are all part of the process.
-The home study writer will meet the prospective adoptive parent in their home, and talk to family members individually and collectively over two or three visits.
+The home study writer will meet the prospective adoptive parent in their home and talk to family members individually and collectively over two or three visits.